Ethiopia Wildlife Tours, at a glance

 Hyenas in Harar

-In the medieval walled city of Harar in eastern Ethiopia, humans and hyenas have developed unusual codependency.
+In the ancient walled city of Harar in eastern Ethiopia, humans and hyenas have developed an unusual codependency.

-Written records indicate that spotted hyenas have been present in the walled Ethiopian city of Harar for at least 500 years, where they sanitise the city by feeding on its organic refuse.
+Written records indicate that spotted hyenas have been present in the walled city for at least 500 years, where they sanitised the city by feeding on its organic refuse.
 Local legends speak of stories involving long, bloody feuds between humans and hyenas, during a harsh famine.
 Desperate to stop the hungry hyenas raiding the city, a group of elders began to feed the animals a thick, buttery porridge.

 The anniversary of this pact is celebrated every year on the Day of Ashura when the hyenas are provided with porridge prepared with pure butter.
 A prophetical affair, the manner in which the Hyenas approach and eat the porridge dictates the fortunes of the following year.
 If the bowl is left full, locals often increase their offerings, in an attempt to avert famine or pestilence.

-Straddling the Sudanese border, the Gambella National Park is home to one of the highest concentrations of wildlife in Ethiopia.
+Straddling the Ethiopian-Sudanese border, the Gambella National Park is home to one of the highest concentrations of wildlife in Ethiopia.

 The months between April and October tend to see the most rainfall, making November to March the best time to visit.
 Dividing the sparse swamps, savannah landscapes dominate the park, spreading as far as the eye can see.
-A range of animals can be found living amongst the thinning grass, including the majority of the big 5 game animals; Buffalo, Elephants, Giraffes, and Lions.
+A range of animals can be found living amongst the thinning grasses, including the majority of the big 5 game animals: buffalo, elephants, giraffes, and lions.